jeancochrane/jeancochrane.com/content/blog/encodings-all-the-way-down.md

 ## A haiku that decrypts DVDs

-Take one legendary case: DeCSS.
 In the 1990s, some entertainment companies used an encryption protocol called CSS, or "content scramble system" (no relation to the style sheet language) to prevent users from playing DVDs on unapproved hardware.
 It was an early and aggressive move toward DRM, and it proved to be a major source of frustration for Linux users who couldn't use approved hardware.

-But in 1999 Jon Lech Johansen, a sixteen-year-old from Norway, figured out how CSS worked.
+But in 1999 a sixteen-year-old from Norway named Jon Lech Johansen figured out how CSS worked.
 Johansen released a small C program called DeCSS that unlocked the encryption.
 One result was that a lot of Linux users could finally watch DVDs on their computers, and they were very grateful for Johansen's clever work.

-Another result was that entertainment companies lost control over critical piece of their copyright infrastructure, and they were very angry about Johansen's clever work.
+Another result was that entertainment companies lost control over a critical piece of their copyright infrastructure, and they were very angry about Johansen's clever work.
 Johansen and his dad (because he was a minor) were arrested.
 Following pressure from the MPAA, charges were brought against Johansen in Norway, and